Understanding the Conversion: 12oz Equals How Many Cups?

 Detailed Explanation: Unpacking Ounces and Cups

 To solve "12oz equals how many cups," we must first establish what we are measuring.
 The term "ounce" is a source of significant ambiguity because it exists in two primary forms: the fluid ounce (a unit of volume) and the ounce (a unit of weight or mass).
 When discussing liquids like water, milk, or oil, or even granular ingredients like sugar or flour in a volume context, we are almost always referring to fluid ounces (fl oz).
 A cup is also a unit of volume.
-Therefore, the core of our question is a volume-to-volume conversion.
+Because of this, the core of our question is a volume-to-volume conversion.

 The answer, however, is entirely dependent on which measurement system's cup you are using.
 The two most common standards are: